authorjapps/zerocode/README.md

 Introduction
 ===
 Zerocode is a new light-weight, simple and extensible open-source framework for writing test intentions in simple JSON or YAML format that facilitates both declarative configuration and automation.
 Put simply, Zerocode alleviates pain and brings simplicity to the moddern api-automation.
-The framework manages the response validations, target API invocations and scenario step-chaining at the same time, same place using [Jayway JsonPath](https://github.com/json-path/JsonPath/blob/master/README.md#path-examples).
+The framework manages the response validations, target API invocations,load/stress testing and security testing in a unified way using simple YAML/JSON/Fluent DSLs.

 For example, if your REST API URL `https://localhost:8080/api/v1/customers/123` with `GET` method and `"Content-Type": "application/json"` returns the following payload and a `http` status code `200(OK)` ,
 ```javaScript